bclark07/node_developer_profile/README.md

 - Number of GitHub stars
 - Number of users following

-To view how the application generates an html file, click here: https://github.com/bclark07/node_developer_profile/blob/master/dev_profile.gif
+To view how the application generates an html file, [Click here for a preview](./dev_profile.gif)